 \subsection{Experiments Results}

-\paragraph{Quantitative Experiment} As reported in Tab. \ref{tab:eceds}, our method achieves the best performance on EC and EDS merely using the event module.
-With the Kalman filter and color module, we attain even more margin, while we must emphasize that the origin EC and EDS are all static scenes with almost no occluded trajectories, which do not fully reveal the superiority of our approach.
-Besides, the comparison between with and without Kalman filter reveals the effectiveness of the Kalman filter.
+{\textbf{Real Data Experiment.}} We compare our method with other state-of-the-art methods in terms of the input signals, i.e., event-only, and both event and image, in Tab.~\ref{tab:eceds}.
+Note that even though both EC\cite{ec} and EDS\cite{eds} only contain static scenarios scenes with almost no occluded trajectories, which are rather simple and do not fully reveal the superiority of our learnable Kalman filter, our method still presents state-of-the-art performance on both tracks and obtains high-frequency predictions when fusing the event and image signals.
+Due to their simplicity, a naive LSTM within the event module can capture contextual information across frames implicitly, and our proposed learnable Kalman filter does not bring a prominent performance gain.

-To better demonstrate the superiority of the Kalman filter, experiments are conducted on datasets with occlusion, EC-occ, and EDS-occ, see Tab. \ref{tab:Incr}.
+{\textbf{Occlusion Data Experiment.}} To better demonstrate the superiority of the Kalman filter, experiments are conducted on more challenging datasets with occlusions, EC-occ, and EDS-occ, see Tab.~\ref{tab:Incr}.